Assebroek

-Assebroek is a suburb in the municipality and city of Bruges, Belgium.
-In 2004, Assebroek had 19,525 inhabitants.
+Assebroek ([ˈɑsəbruk]) is a sub-municipality of the city of Bruges located in the province of West Flanders, Flemish Region, Belgium.
+It was a separate municipality until 1971.
+On 1 January 1971, it was merged into Bruges.
+On 31 December 2014, Assebroek had 19,737 inhabitants.
 Since 1999, this number has hardly changed.
-Assebroek is home to 16.7% of Bruges’ population.
+Assebroek is home to 16.75% of Bruges’ population.

 History

 Through artifacts retrieved near Saint-Lucas hospital (and stored at Gruuthusemuseum in Bruges) we assume that the Leitje region was already inhabited in the Stone Age.

 Aerial views of the Ver-Assebroekse meersen reveals an approximately 300 m-wide ring of ditches and rampart complex dating from the 5th century where the lords of Assebroek later built their castle.

 Apparently around the 12th century, a lord called Boudewijn of Assebroek bought his domain – limited by Oostkamp, Oedelem, Michel van Hamme street, Astridlaan and Lorreinendreef - free from Sijsele.

-The Assebroek municipality only consisted of some scattered maisonnettes and a mill along the old road to Ghent.
+The Assebroek municipality only consisted of some scattered maisonnettes and a mill along the old road to Bruges.
 Instigated by the lords of Assebroek, a local church and Engelendale convent were established.

 Nowadays Assebroek includes 6 parishes: Immaculata (Ver-Assebroek), Assumpta, Saint Lutgardis, Saint Catharina, Saint Christopher, and Sacred Heart (Steenbrugge).

 Etymology

 Before the 20th Century, the town's name was recorded as Ars(e)brouc, later becoming Assebroek.

 Ars(e)brouc probably meant wetland with horses.
 The medieval Dutch Arse or Ors being horses and brouc meaning marsh.
-In medieval times, the Meersen area was surrounded by several inns all bearing horsenames of which only the ruin of The Flying Horse in Oedelem is still standing.
+In medieval times, the Meersen area had several inns, all named after horses, with only the ruin of The Flying Horse in Oedelem is still standing.
 Some sources claim Arse stands for ashes so that Assebroek would mean marsh surrounded by ashes.